-A car could have issues at high speed, such as not shifting properly or feel unstable over 50 mph, for example.
+A car could have issues at high speed, such as not shifting properly or feeling unstable over 50 mph, for example.
 Drive around a neighborhood with lots of stops and go.
-Keep an eye on the temperature gauge during the test drive and the oil light.
+Monitor the temperature gauge during the test drive and the oil light.
 When you turn on the ignition, the oil light should only come on for a few seconds.

 The temperature gauge should never go over the halfway mark.
 Check out the electronics and the operation of the air conditioner.
-If it is winter, you should still turn on the AC and see if it is working properly and if the compressor is engaging.
+If it is winter, you should still turn on the AC and see if it works correctly and if the compressor is engaging.
 Do not drive with the radio on during your test drive, but listen carefully for engine and suspension noises.

 Check Airbags / Body / Frame / Interior

-The physical condition of the car is a key factor.
+The physical condition of the car is a crucial factor.
 You should note any damage and negotiate the price accordingly.
-If a car has been in a minor accident, it’s not a major concern as long as the seller is honest and telling you what happened.
+If a car has been in a minor accident, it’s not a primary concern as long as the seller is honest and tells you what happened.
 Don’t buy a car with deployed airbags unless you know what you are doing.

 You will often notice repairs done here if the car was involved in a serious accident.
 Look under the car for rust and avoid cars that show an excessive amount of rust.

 Open the hood and check the fluid levels.
 Note where the car was parked.
-Park the car in a clean area and let it run for at least a couple of minutes.
+Park the car in a clean area and let it run for at least a few minutes.
 Now move the car forward or backward one full car length.
 Look where the car was parked.

 Do you see any wet spots underneath?

 If you see any black spots, this could be engine oil.
-If you notice any green fluid on the floor, the anti-freeze is leaking, typically accompanied by a strong smell.
-In some cases, you may also notice pink fluid, usually the transmission.
+If you notice any green fluid on the floor, the anti-freeze leaks, typically accompanied by a strong smell.
+Sometimes, you may also notice pink fluid, usually the transmission.

 Get a Pre-sale Inspection

-Less than 10% of used car buyers do an inspection at a certified mechanic before purchase.
+Less than 10% of used car buyers inspect a certified mechanic before purchase.
 Many used car buyers visit the mechanic shortly after buying their cars.
 Most sellers will allow you to take the vehicle to a mechanic of your choice near their residence.

 Find a couple of auto repair shops near the seller and call them.
 Tell them that you are interested in buying a used car and would like to do a pre-sale inspection.